 - Consider multiple mid priced multi tools for use around your camp or home

 There are plenty of quality choices in the mid priced multi tool range.
-The new Leatherman Rev retails for a mere $30 and you an often get it for less than $30 while a single Leatherman Wave has a lot of tools that you may never use and costs 3 times as much.
+The new retail for a good price and you can often get it for less while a single Leatherman Wave has a lot of tools that you may never use and costs 3 times as much.

 If you want something more functional than a just a basic multi tool you should consider buying one elaborate model and then a few less expensive but highly functional ones.
-If I lose a Rev at $30 it is a far sight better than losing a $100 multi tool.
+If I lose a Rev at that price it is a far sight better than losing a much more expensive multi tool.

 - Save yourself the trouble of buying an “off” brand

-Is it worth saving $20 to get an off brand?
+Is it worth saving the money to get an off brand?
 The answer in my own experience is no. There are only a few things worse when you are trying to get something done than having a tool fail you.

 I imagine a lot of you might be thinking about multi tools for your bug out bag or just your basic emergency stash.
-This is one of those times when buying that $20 tool is not something I would do.
+This is one of those times when buying that cheap tool is not something I would do.